PecanProject/betydbdoc-dataentry/overview.md

 Before entering your trait data, you must first add associated metadata into BETYdb.

 Each data point should have an associated experiment, site, treatment, and citation.
-Each site should be associated with a cultivar.
+Cultivar information is also required when available.

 There are a few methods in which metadata may be entered into BETYdb.
 Avaialble methods include the BETYdb web interface, BETYdb-YABA and its python client, or SQL and R. Each method has a different use case.